Conflict

 Speed

 Americans become impatient if too much time is required to resolve a conflict.
 Festering conflicts are disruptive for any team.
-A suboptimal, but prompt resolution, is often better than an optimal, but late one.
+A suboptimal, yet prompt resolution, is often better than an optimal, but late one.

 Patterns